The Cache object is used to cache the X-Particles system.

 Emptying the cache

 If you want to stop using the cache, you can simply uncheck the 'Use Cache' button.
-This will turn the Cache object icon yellow, to indicate that the cache is available but not being used.
+This will turn the Cache object icon amber, to indicate that the cache is available but not being used.
 You can check the 'Use Cache' switch to use the cache again.

 You can also delete cache data by simple deleting the appropriate cache tag.
 Once all tags are deleted the cache object icon will turn green.